 Fitzroy Partnership for River Health established the HeART of the Basin Scholarship in 2016.

-The scholarship, increased to $3,000 from 2022, celebrates the contribution of Emeritus Professor Barry Hart who was a founding member of the Partnership.
+The $3,000 scholarship celebrates the contribution of Emeritus Professor Barry Hart who was a founding member of the Partnership.
 In fact it was following recommendations by Emeritus Professor Hart, that the Partnership evolved.
 The Hart report was prepared after the Fitzroy Basin floods in 2008 floods and a subsequent cumulative impact assessment study also highlighted the need for an integrated monitoring and reporting system for water quality in the Fitzroy Basin.
-In 2014, following the resignation of Professor Hart from the inaugural Independent Science Panel Chair position, the Partnership created the HeART of the Basin Award to recognise river champions and to honour his contribution.
+In 2016, following the resignation of Professor Hart from the inaugural Independent Science Panel Chair position, the Partnership created the HeART of the Basin Award to recognise river champions and to honour his contribution.

 The scholarship is open to research students at CQUniversity studying Honours, Masters by Research or PhD to progress their learnings in a research topic relating to improving waterway health and/or understanding and use of waterways in the Fitzroy Basin.
 It is expected the scholarship will be used by the chosen applicant for research expenses.

-2023 marks the seventh year the Scholarship will be awarded.
+2023 marks the seventh year the Scholarship was awarded.

 Recipients and their research areas include: